 In the morning, we drove to the next town which was over one hundred kilometres away and took him to the human hospital.

 The doctor sat him on an outside table and found the cracked tooth.
 He rang a vet to find the correct dosage for a dog of Titans size and that kept him happy until we drove another three hundred kilometres to a vet.
 They extracted the problem tooth, although he does not like travelling as much these days.
 It affected his nerves.

 When a puppy loses his first teeth it is not uncommon for the new tooth to grow crooked.
 Always get your vet to check their teeth at each check-up for any problems.

-Always watch for signs of a change in he dogs eating habits.
-Loss of appetite or a dog rubbing his face against things or facial swellings.
+Always watch for signs of a change in the dogs eating habits.
+Loss of appetite or a dog rubbing his face against things or facial swellings, although some dogs do this to clean their faces too.
 Another sign is when a dog that normally sleeps through the night is restless and does not settle as normal.

 If you see blood on the dogs toys or biscuits, your dog could have a gum problem.

 Other Health Problems

 Obesity in Dogs and cats can be a serious problem.

 Itching and scratching will indicate sign of health disorders

 Always take your dog to your vet for regular dental and health checks.